ldbib/MEDLINEXMLToJSON/README.md

 ## Changelog

+### Version 1.0.1 - 6th of August 2014
+Changed to 1.0.1 to make npm less grumpy with publishing under the same version.

 ### Version 1.0 - 6th of August 2014
 Test added.
 Can and should be used as a module.